xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/env.md

 }
 ```

-Pay attention that there is no need for cleanup: system properties and environment variables would be re-set automatically!
+Pay attention that there is no need for cleanup: system properties and environment variables would be reset automatically!